Notes Links Bibliography Quotes Charts 8 Gates 5 Steps

 "Tsoi is where our opponent loses control of his centre of gravity, and we

-to disrupt his balance to such an extent that he is uprooted completely from his
+use a technique to disrupt his balance to such an extent that he is uprooted completely from his

 position.
 It